 Curious about how to best back up your iPhone, iPod touch, or iPad?
 Is iTunes Backup or iCloud Backup the best solution for you?
-This article is designed to answer some of these questions, and help you choose the backup method that works best for you.
+Find the answers to these questions and choose a backup method that works for you.

 Each backup method has its own advantages.
-For most users, iCloud Backup is the recommended solution as described below.
+In most cases, we recommend iCloud Backup.

 When is iCloud Backup the best choice for me?

-iCloud Backup provides an easy and reliable backup solution for users who want to back up their iOS devices wirelessly and automatically without tethering to a computer. iCloud Backup is best for you if:
+iCloud Backup provides an easy and reliable backup solution if you want to back up your iOS devices wirelessly and automatically without tethering to a computer. iCloud Backup is best for you if:

-- You prefer that iCloud take care of backups for you automatically when your device is connected to Wi-Fi and power.
+- You prefer that iCloud take care of backups for you automatically when you connect your device to Wi-Fi and power.

 - You want to restore data to your device from almost anywhere via a broadband Wi-Fi connection.